Amazon HQ2: Northern Virginia

 For the location of HQ2, Amazon selected an area in Northern Virginia encompassing parts of the Crystal City and Pentagon City neighborhoods of Arlington County and the Potomac Yard neighborhood in the city of Alexandria which was branded as "National Landing".
 While redevelopment efforts in the area had already begun as early as 2014, the cross-jurisdictional neighborhood was branded and announced as "National Landing" in 2018 as a part of local economic development plans to bring Amazon HQ2 to the area.
 The announcement also included plans to build a graduate school satellite university campus of Virginia Tech in the area.
 The "National Landing" name derives, in part, from the area's proximity to Ronald Reagan Washington National Airport.

-The area includes the Washington Metro station at Crystal City as well as the Potomac Yard station under construction.
+The area includes the Washington Metro station at Crystal City and the newly opened Potomac Yard station.
 The Virginia Railway Express (VRE) commuter rail system also has a Crystal City station.
 The Metroway, a bus rapid transit system, runs through the area, with 15 stations covering the area from Arlington's Pentagon City station to Alexandria's Braddock Road station (south of National Landing), with some of this route located in an exclusive bus lane.
 A pedestrian bridge to connect National Landing to Washington Reagan National Airport and improvements to the existing Metro rail stations are in process.

 Virginia offered performance-based incentives which included a workforce cash grant of $550 million for the first 25,000 jobs Amazon created that paid an average salary of $150,000 by 2030.
 The state offered an additional $200 million for the next 12,850 qualifying jobs created by 2034.
 Arlington County offered an additional $23 million in cash grants, to be disbursed over 15 years, contingent on Amazon reaching a certain office size and the gradual increased revenue from a tax collected from the county's hotel rooms.
 The county also offered an estimated $28 million in infrastructure improvements tied to the property taxes of the Pentagon City and Crystal City area.
 The state's initial offer was close to $1 billion, according to the Virginia Economic Development Partnership.
 When Amazon told state officials they would get half of the jobs, the group decided to "essentially cut [the incentives] roughly in half."

 Amazon's officials initially said it could occupy up to 8 million square feet of office space in Arlington over the course of 15 years.
 However, company officials told Arlington in May 2019 that Amazon would not promise anything over 4 million square feet.